MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-work-workspace-projects-references.md

 ## User and workspace launch configuration

 With [!INCLUDE[prod_short](includes/prod_short.md)] version 21.1, you can add a launch property to a code-workspace or in the settings.json file.
-For more information, see [User and workspace launch configuration](devenv-json-launch-file.md#user-and-workspace-launch-configuration).
+Learn more in [User and workspace launch configuration](devenv-json-launch-file.md#user-and-workspace-launch-configuration).

 ## Traverse the dependency graph